About the course

-In order to fulfil the requirements of the course, 90% attendance is required.
-In addition, key assignments must be completed in a timely manner, and receive a minimum mark of ‘Achieved.’
+In order to fulfil the requirements of the course, at least 80% attendance is required.
+In addition, key assignments must be completed in a timely manner, and receive a minimum mark of ‘Pass.’

-** Key Assignments are marked and awarded Achieved, Merit or Distinction.
+** Key Assignments are marked and awarded Pass, Merit or Distinction.
 Students are given the opportunity to improve on a piece of work where necessary.
 Please note: in order to be able to be accepted onto the second year of the course, students must have completed all set work.